-James Gosling at Sun Microsystems originally developed Java language.
+James Gosling at Sun Microsystems originally developed the Java language.
 It first released in 1995.
-Java is a class-based, general purpose object oriented language.
+Java is a class-based, general-purpose object-oriented language.
 Java code runs on any platform that supports Java.
 It does not need any recompilation.

 Kotlin is a statically typed programming language.
-Because it is a general purpose programming language.
+Because it is a general-purpose programming language.
 It is completely interoperable with Java and JVM.
-It is designed in such a way that not only it is interoperable with Java but also help developers in migrating from Java to Kotlin.
+It is designed in such a way that not only it is interoperable with Java but also helps developers in migrating from Java to Kotlin.

-Java is considered as one of the best language for developers.
+Java is considered one of the best languages for developers.
 It has a huge number of developers as well.
-In 2019 there were around 8 million developers using Java as a main language.
+In 2019 there were around 8 million developers using Java as the main language.
 But, no doubt there are a lot of things that Java does not offer but Kotlin does.
 Here is a quick comparison between both languages.

-Code conciseness is a main feature in Kotlin.
-If we compare a Java class with a Kotlin class then we find that Kotlin reduces amount of code.
+Code conciseness is the main feature in Kotlin.
+If we compare a Java class with a Kotlin class then we find that Kotlin reduces the amount of code.
 That means a 10 line Java code becomes a 4 to 5 lines code in Kotlin.

-Checked exception feature can create many problems for developers.
+Checked exception features can create many problems for developers.
 This happens when the caller of any function is forced by the compiler to catch or re-throw an exception.
 They cause empty catch blocks and unnecessary exceptions most of the time.
 Empty catch blocks are a real trouble maker for developers because developers need to check the entire code to identify a nonexistent exception.
-Kotlin reacts here smartly and entirely remove these exceptions.
-It saves code from errors and helps improving type-safety.
+Kotlin reacts here smartly and entirely removes these exceptions.
+It saves code from errors and helps to improve type-safety.

 In Kotlin if a developer gives Null as a value.
 It will generate a compiler error.
 In Kotlin all the types are by default non-nullable.
 To assign a null value to a variable in Kotlin we need to mark the variable as nullable.
 This needs a ‘ ? ‘ after the type of that variable.
 Like this: